Set up a OneCX Local Environment

 Next Step

-After completing the steps outlined in this guide, onecx-local-env is now set up and ready to run a local OneCX environment.
-Instructions on how to start, access, and stop the local environment can be found in the Getting Started guide.
+After completing the steps outlined in this guide, onecx-local-env is now ready to run OneCX locally.
+Check the instructions on how to start, access, and stop the local environment in the Run OneCX guide.